Molomix

 Molomix is an album by the Mexican band Molotov.
-It's a remix album from their previous production ¿Dónde Jugarán Las Niñas?.
-It also includes two new songs "El Carnal de las Estrellas", which is an attack to the Mexican broadcasting company Televisa after its denial to run their music videos, and "Rap, Soda y Bohemia" (their version of "Bohemian Rhapsody"), which was also included on a compilation album titled, "Tributo a Queen" It also includes two videos, listed as songs 11 and 12.
+It is a remix album of their previous production ¿Dónde Jugarán Las Niñas?.
+It also includes two new songs: "El Carnal de las Estrellas", which is an attack to the Mexican broadcasting company Televisa after its denial to run their music videos, and "Rap, Soda y Bohemia" (their version of "Bohemian Rhapsody"), which was also included on a compilation album titled Tributo a Queen.
+It also includes two videos, listed as songs 11 and 12.